fenok/react-router-typesafe-routes/README.md

   return value;
 };

-number(positive);
+// You could also supply a custom parser. number(positive);
 ```

 ##### Third-party validation libraries

-You can use Zod and Yup out-of-box, and you should be able to integrate any third-party validation library via the `type()` helper.
+You can use Zod and Yup out of the box, and you should be able to integrate any third-party validation library via the `type()` helper.
 See [Advanced examples](#advanced-examples).

-Gotchas:

-- It doesn't matter if a validator can accept or return `undefined` or not - it will be normalized by `type()` anyway.
-- A validator can receive `undefined`, which means that it can define its own default value, for example.

 #### Pathname params